SleepyToDeath/NetQRE/synthesizer/README.md

 The "if and only if" requirement can be loosen to "if".
 It won't harm correctness, only damage the performance.

-Regular expression is incompletely executable.
+Regular expression is partially executable.
 The super set language is itself.

 If we define its syntax like this:
 - `<re> :: concat(<clause>, <re>) | <clause>`